Trillbit-Inc/TrillbitSDK-aarch64/README.md

 The library for integration can be found in the *platforms/\<arch\>/prebuilt/lib/GCC* folder as a static library that can be compiled with the application in which it will be integrated in.

+For mode details refer to the [Binary README.md](platforms/x86_64/prebuilt/bin/README.md).

 Platform specific prebuilt binaries can be found in the *platforms/\<arch\>/prebuilt/bin* folder, where arch can be x86_64/aarch64.

-For mode details refer to [README.md](platforms/README.md).
+For mode details refer to the [Platforms README.md](platforms/README.md).

 ## Licensing

 Trillbit SDK will be functional only after the device on which the SDK will run on is licensed on the Trillbit server.
 For this, a one time API call with the UID of the device, on which the SDK will be integrated into, will be required.

-Please refer to the [README.md](scripts/license/README.md) in the scripts/license folder for the exact steps of licensing.
+Please refer to the [Licensing README.md](scripts/license/README.md) in the scripts/license folder for the exact steps of licensing.

 The output of the licensing procedure, *trillbit.lic*, must be placed in the same directory of the compiled binaries.